Liath/Troglator/README.md

 ![Twas a safe bet, no?](http://puu.sh/ckeIT/4f946ab5d7.png) And there it is.
 We now know we need to create a window of class "Winamp v1.x" with a title in the format of "(track number). (artist) - (song name) - Winamp" that will then receive our SendMessages.

+## The Code
+I haven't faintest clue how to C and I lost my debian VM to a rabid pack of wild hard drive failure, so I'ma go get that going.